Latest news

 that the crystal can not be an inversion twin with another ratio.

-The method has been implemented in PLATON.
+The method has been implemented at least in PLATON, in OLEX2, and in CRYSTALS

 Further reading